Nursing School Completion Times

 LPN training is available through vocational-technical schools and community colleges and allows the graduates to seek entry-level positions.
-Many graduates choose to take a ladder, or transition, program to become a registered nurse (RN).
+Graduates can choose to take a transitional training program to become a registered nurse (RN).

 Registered Nurse Programs

-To become a registered nurse (RN), candidates must complete a diploma, associate's degree or bachelor's degree in nursing, and become licensed.
+To become a registered nurse (RN), candidates must complete a diploma, associate's degree or bachelor's degree in nursing program, and become licensed.
 Diploma programs are only offered by certain hospitals and are not as prevalent as degree programs.
 Earning a diploma qualifies licensed graduates for entry-level RN positions.
-Nursing diploma programs are typically three years long.
+Nursing diploma programs can take 1-3 years to complete.

 Associate Degree in Nursing (ADN)

 ADN programs offered through community and 4-year colleges last 2-3 years and qualify graduates for entry-level RN positions.
-Nursing associate's degree programs at community colleges can be taken either during the day or as a night or weekend schedule.
-Students study nursing fundamentals including anatomy, physiology, microbiology, pharmacology and nutrition, as well as related topics, such as psychology.
+Nursing associate's degree programs at community colleges can be taken either during the day, night, or on a weekend schedule.
+Students study nursing fundamentals, including anatomy, physiology, microbiology, pharmacology and nutrition, as well as related topics, such as psychology.